-· Students are not to be at their lockers except at the following times:
+Students are not to be at their lockers except at the following times: Before first hour, Before lunch, and After school.

-- Before first hour Before lunch After lunch - After school - · Locks are not to be set to open quickly. - · You are to keep your books and supplies in your own locker. - · Books and/or supplies are not to be left in the cafeteria on the tables. - · Students are to get their supplies out of lockers and proceed to class. - · If you are at your locker at any other time, you MUST have a pass.
+- · Locks are not to be placed on the lockers. - · You are to keep your books and supplies in your own locker. - · Students are to get their supplies out of lockers and proceed to class. - · If you are at your locker at any other time, you MUST have a pass/student handbook.